How to Find Your Curl PatternMay 21, 2021

 The types of curls are classified from numbers two to four and letters A to C. Taylor explains that the number refers to curl families, while the letters indicate how tightly wound your curls are.
 “Type 2 means waves, type 3s are spiral curls and type 4s are kinks and coils,” she says.
 In order to determine your curl pattern, Taylor advises looking at your hair when it’s wet.
 “It's important to know your curl pattern so you know how to appropriately care for and style your hair,” she says.
 “Curly hair tends to be much more fragile than straight hair, so proper TLC is needed to keep your hair healthy, strong and well-moisturized.”

 Type 2 Curls

-Type 2A curls are typically S-shaped..
-These curls are close to the head and are usually fine in density.
+Type 2A curls are typically S-shaped and are usually fine in density.

 Type 2B Curls:

-“2B waves usually are in the shape of an S similar to type 2A, but you might see more frizz at the crown,” says Taylor.
-This hair type also has a hard time holding onto the definition of the curl pattern.
+“2B waves are usually in the shape of an S like type 2A, but you might see more frizz at the crown,” says Taylor.
+This hair type is also less defined than 2A.

 Type 2C Curls:

-2C hair types will have the coarsest curl of the 2 family.
-You'll find more actual curls throughout versus just waves.
-2C curls are also known to frizz very easily.
+2C hair types have the coarsest curls of this category and are known to frizz very easily.